olegedly/multi-agent-rag/PRD.md

 - A **`name`** — a human-readable display label shown on landing page cards, headers, and conversation context.
 Mutable independently of the slug.

 Each corpus:
-- Is independently ingestible via its own seeding script
+- Is independently ingestible via a single generalized seeding script
 - Carries a stable `corpus_id` (UUIDv4) assigned at ingestion time
+- Is chunked according to its configured strategy (`markdown-heading`, `paragraph`, or `recursive`)
+- Is embedded via Qwen3 Embedding (768-dim, MRL) through OpenRouter
-- Is chunked and embedded into the shared pgvector store, with `corpus_id` on every chunk
+- Is stored in the shared pgvector store with `corpus_id` on every chunk
 - Is queried in isolation — retrieval is always filtered by the active `corpus_id`
 - Is self-contained: conversations, citations, and evidence are drawn from that corpus alone

-Documents within each corpus are pulled as markdown or text, chunked (~500-token chunks, 50-token overlap), embedded, and upserted into pgvector via per-corpus seeding scripts (`scripts/seed_<corpus_id>_knowledge_base.py`).
+Documents within each corpus are pulled as markdown or text, chunked (~500-token chunks, 50-token overlap), embedded, and upserted into pgvector via a single seeding script (`scripts/seed_knowledge_base.py --corpus <slug>`).

 **Stale slug handling:** When a user navigates to a route whose slug does not match any configured corpus, the frontend does not force-redirect.
 Instead it renders the corpus route inline with an explanatory message — "This knowledge base doesn't exist or its address has changed" — and a button labeled "Browse available knowledge bases" that navigates to the landing page.
 This makes bookmark breakage a gentle, self-explanatory dead end rather than a confusing redirect.